-Amanda Blanck, Managing Partner at Deviate, hacks the dysfunction that plagues teams, repositioning them with strategic communicationat the forefront.
+Amanda Blanck, the Managing Partner at Deviate, hacks the dysfunction that plagues teams, repositioning them with strategic communication at the forefront.

 Her innate ability to cut through to what matters to — and what hinders — her clients makes her a potent force in leadership development.
-Her blazing curiosity and insightful connections draw out from hiding the confident and clear leaders that exist within us all.
+Her blazing curiosity and insightful connections draw out the confident and clear leader that exists within us all.
 It's a skill set she identified early in her career through over 1,000 accredited hours of performance coaching, 200 hours leading retreats, and numerous workshops.
 Amanda is known for her innovative design to align teams, rebuild trust, and restore communication.

 It only takes a minute with Deviate Founder and CEO Ryan Blanck to experience the infectious authenticity, enthusiasm, and positive attitude that help make his partnerships with clients so successful.
 He has a gift for bringing out the best in people—and he feels a powerful responsibility to use it as he works with C-suite leaders, high-performing teams, and world-class athletes and entertainers.